ClaimFlow: Tracing the Evolution of Scientific Claims in NLP

 \begin{enumerate}[wide, noitemsep, labelindent=0pt, resume="rqs", label={\bf Q\arabic*.}] \item\textbf{Does the claim graph densify or stratify over time in NLP research?} \end{enumerate}

-For each year $t$, we construct a cumulative directed graph \(G_t = (V_t, E_t)\), where $V_t$ is the set of claims introduced up to year $t$, and $E_t$ contains directed edges $(h_{citing} \rightarrow h_{cited})$, corresponding to claim-claim relations up to $t$.
-To assess whether the claim graph densifies over time, we compute edge density \(\delta(G_t) = \frac{|E_t|}{|V_t|(|V_t|-1)}\), which measures the fraction of realized claim-claim interactions among all possible directed pairs.
-Intuitively, higher density indicates that claims increasingly connect to many other claims, reflecting a more tightly interlinked body of work.
-To assess whether the graph stratifies, we measure modularity $Q(G_t)$, which quantifies the extent to which claims form groups with dense internal connections but relatively sparse connections to other groups.
-Intuitively, higher modularity indicates stronger clustering of claims into distinct thematic or methodological substructures.
+We construct a cumulative yearly claim--claim graph and track two structural properties: edge density, measuring how broadly claims connect, and modularity, measuring how strongly claims cluster into sub-communities.
+Formal definitions, separate density and modularity plots, and additional interpretation are provided in Appendix~\ref{subsec:structural_evolution_app}.

-\paragraph{Results.} In Figure~\ref{fig:rq5_densification} we observe that the edge density of the claim-claim graph remains extremely low overall (on the order of $10^{-3}$), after an initial rise in the early years attributable to small-graph effects.
+\paragraph{Results and Discussion.} Figure~\ref{fig:rq5_structural_evolution} shows that the edge density of the claim--claim graph remains extremely low overall (on the order of $10^{-3}$), after an initial rise in the early years attributable to small-graph effects.